ethereum/EIPs/SIPS/sip-53.md

 ### Basic Market Parameters

-It will be necessary to choose, via SCCP, the values of basic market parameters such as the minimum initial capitalisation $C$, the size of the self-destruction deposit $\gamma$, and the levels of the various fees.
+It will be necessary to choose, via SCCP, the values of basic market parameters such as the minimum initial capitalisation \\(C\\), the size of the self-destruction deposit \\(\gamma\\), and the levels of the various fees.

 It may also be the case that some of these parameters, such as the market creation fee, should be set by the market creators themselves, to allow competitive pricing of these services.